22分钟阅读更新于 2026年6月

 3. Arai Ryokan

 A short walk from Asaba in Shuzenji, Arai Ryokan offers a different but equally compelling taste of history.
 Founded in 1872, this sprawling complex of wooden buildings connected by bridges and winding corridors is a Registered Tangible Cultural Property.
 Staying here feels like stepping into a living museum.
-The main draw is its collection of exquisite onsen baths, including the grand Tenpyo-do, a soaring cypress-wood bathhouse built in the 1930s that is a masterpiece of traditional carpentry.
+The main draw is its collection of exquisite onsen baths, including the grand Tenpyo-do — a soaring cypress-wood bathhouse completed in 1934 after three years of construction and assembled without a single nail [verified 5-star Ryokans 2026-04-01] — a masterpiece of traditional carpentry.
 Rooms vary from the historic main building to the newer annex, but all offer views of the Kano River or the ryokan's meticulously kept gardens.
 Arai Ryokan was a favorite of artists and writers, and that creative, contemplative atmosphere remains.
 It provides a more accessible entry point to Shuzenji's heritage than Asaba, without compromising on authenticity.
 Located in Shuzenji, access is a 2-hour train ride from Tokyo.

 Price tier: Mid-range to Luxury (¥35,000–¥70,000)